that you manage to find something to purchase that costs

 example, there is one passenger who gets on at stop 2 and also gets

-off at stop 8.Find an equation for the
+off at stop 8.Find an

 number of passengers on the bus after it unloads and loads passengers